Q2 contraction poised to hit 13%

 Anticipated GDP decline worst since 1997 Asian crisis

 Thailand's second-quarter economic contraction could reach a record 13% year-on-year after business activity was halted by lockdown measures during the period, says the Bank of Thailand.

-The anticipated decline would mark the worst year-on-year performance since a 12.5% contraction in the second quarter of 1998 in the wake of the 1997 Asian financial crisis, said Don Nakornthab, senior director of the economic and policy department.
+The anticipated decline would mark the lowest year-on-year growth figure since a 12.5% contraction in the second quarter of 1998 in the wake of the 1997 Asian financial crisis, said Don Nakornthab, senior director of the economic and policy department.

 Overall economic activity shrank significantly in the second quarter as a result of coronavirus containment measures in Thailand and around the world.